 Senior Leadership pay awards are determined by Performance Management.
 The pay range for the Academy Manager is recommended by the Headteacher to the Pay Committee and is ratified by the Governing Body.

 h.
-CONNECTED ORGANISATIONS, INCLUDING RELATED PARTY RELATIONSHIPS a.
-OBJECTS AND AIMS
+CONNECTED ORGANISATIONS, INCLUDING RELATED PARTY RELATIONSHIPS i.
+TRADE UNION FACILITY TIME

 There were no related parties of other connected charities and organisations that we are aware.